 In the 20th century, emergency medical services (EMS) began to form into a profession and was soon linked to the fire service in many jurisdictions.
-Of course, some areas maintain an EMS and ambulance dispatch service separate from their fire department.
+Of course, some areas maintain an EMS and ambulance dispatch service separate from their fire department CAD system.
 Regardless of their parent organizations, firefighters and EMS professionals often find themselves on the same emergency scenes.
 While their specific tasks are different, they share the same goal, to save lives.
-This article will demonstrate the benefits of CAD both for the unique jobs fire and EMS personnel have as well as for their combined efforts in the multifaceted public safety world.
+This article will demonstrate the benefits of fire department cad system and CAD EMS personnel have as well as for their combined efforts in the multifaceted public safety world.

 CAD in the Daily Operation of Fire Command

 Managing assignments for fire and EMS personnel is often a joint effort between agency supervisors (fire command) and dispatchers.
 The use of a modern CAD system puts up-to-the-minute information about personnel status at the decision-makers’ fingertips.
 Whether on a computer in the dispatch center, a laptop in a battalion chief’s vehicle, or any mobile device used by fire command, availability and location of each on-duty unit is always conveniently accessible.